Neitong/Java-project/README.md

 - **JDBC (Future Implementation)**

 ## Team Assignments
 - **@Neitong** Implement on Authentication including create accounts for User and also Admin.
+Control on super admin and create Database.
 - **@RaFat** Build admin interface and implements functionality of admin such as CRUD products, Track admin activity histories...
 - **@Seng:** Implement product storage and browsing functionality.
 - **@araeht:** Develop the add-to-cart and checkout functionality.